Physical Therapy Schools

 Once you’ve earned your degree, however, many of the required continuing education classes can be taken online.

-Find Physical Therapy Schools Where You Want To Work
+Find Physical Therapy Colleges Where You Want To Work

 It can be advantageous to get your training within the state that you plan to work in.
 These schools that offer physical therapy programs will generally have a better sense of what is required to find work within their specific state and may even be able to help you contact available physical therapists when it’s time to get your required work experience.
 Follow this link for a list of Physical Therapy Schools by State